thiagofiora/Thiago-Fioravante/test.mobile.monefy/README.md

 12. Test - Add an income greater than 0 to Savings -> Show the value on the correct category on Landing page

 #### Balance resume

+**Prerequisite**: Balance is 0 before each test

+1. Test - Add an expense greater than 0 to any category -> OK
+   1. Check in landing page if balance is the same value on circle center as red and balance total
+   2. Scroll up the balance and check if expense is listed
+3. Test - Add an income greater than 0 to any category -> OK
+   1. Check in landing page if balance is the same value on circle center as green and balance total
+   2. Scroll up the balance and check if income is listed
+3. Add a few income/expense
+   1. Scroll up balance view -> Items are grouped by category
+   2. Click on any category -> Items on that category will be listed by date (most recent on top)
+   3. Click on sort item -> balance are listed by date (most recent on top)

 #### Transfer

 ### Configuration tests